ZoneMinder/zoneminder/README.md

 Third attempt at contact: Monday, May 19th, directly mailing security@zoneminder.com

-Fourth attempt at contact: Monday, MAy 19th, sent a PM to likely maintainer as indicated on forums.
+Fourth attempt at contact: Monday, May 19th, sent a PM to likely maintainer as indicated on forums.

+Was told by that contact to make an issue on GitHub.
+Okay.